GoUpNumber/gun/docs/README.md

 The wallet is alpha quality.
 It is buggy and is missing features.
-The underlying wallet functionality is built with the [Bitcoin Dev Kit](bitcoindevkit.org) but the betting functionality is freshly engineered.
+The underlying wallet functionality is built with the awesome [Bitcoin Dev Kit](bitcoindevkit.org) but the betting functionality is freshly engineered.
 Only put into it what you are willing to lose.
-Thanks for testing this for me and thank you in advance for any coins you sacrafice on the way.
+Thanks for testing this for me and thank you in advance for any coins you sacrafice along the way.

 ## Install